 If you are looking to hire an immigration criminal lawyer, we invite you to call us for a Free confidential consultation.
 Our experienced immigration and criminal attorney will review your case and answer questions.

 This information does not constitute legal advice and is not a substitute for individual case consultation and research.
 No representations are made as to the accuracy of this information and appropriate legal counsel should be consulted before taking any actions.
-We wish to thank IRLC for providing much of the above content.
+We wish to thank IRLC for providing some of the consequence and example immigration-aware criminal defense strategies above.
 Copyright ILRC 2016.
 IRLC content is used herein with permission for immigration advocates and criminal defense purposes only.